Phosphorylation: Protein phosphorylation

-Protein phosphorylation is the most abundant post-translational modification in eukaryotes.
-The most common phospho-amino acids are Serine, Threonine, and Tyrosine at a ratio of 1800:200:1.
-Phosphorylation on serine, threonine and tyrosine side chains occurs through phosphoester bond formation, on histidine, lysine and arginine through phosphoramidate bonds, and on aspartic acid and glutamic acid through mixed anhydride linkages.
+Protein phosphorylation is the most common post-translational modification in eukaryotes.
+The most common phospho-amino acid residues are those serine, threonine, and tyrosine at a ratio of 1800:200:1.
+Phosphorylation of the side chains of these residues through phosphoester bond formation, on histidine, lysine and arginine through phosphoramidate bonds, and on aspartic acid and glutamic acid through mixed anhydride linkages.

 Protein phosphorylation is common on human non-canonical amino acids, including motifs containing phosphorylated histidine, aspartate, glutamate, cysteine, arginine and lysine in HeLa cell extracts.
-Recent evidence confirms widespread histidine phosphorylation at both the 1 and 3 N-atoms of the imidazole ring.
-Phospho-tyrosine is much more stable than phospho-Serine and -Threonine which are in turn more stable than other phospho-amino acids, hence the analysis of phosphorylated histidine (and other non-canonical amino acids) using standard biochemical and mass spectrometric approaches is much more challenging and special procedures and separation techniques are required for their preservation alongside classical Ser, Thr and Tyr phosphorylation.
+Histidine phosphorylates at both the 1 and 3 N-atoms of the imidazole ring.
+Phospho-tyrosine is much more stable than phospho-serine and -threonine which are in turn more stable than other phospho-amino acids, hence the analysis of phosphorylated histidine (and other non-canonical amino acids) using standard biochemical and mass spectrometric approaches is much more challenging and special procedures and separation techniques are required for their preservation alongside classical Ser, Thr and Tyr phosphorylation.

-The prominent role of protein phosphorylation in biochemistry is illustrated by the huge body of studies published on the subject (as of March 2015, the MEDLINE database returns over 240,000 articles, mostly on protein phosphorylation).
+The prominent role of protein phosphorylation in biochemistry is illustrated by the many publication on the subject (as of March 2015, the MEDLINE database returns over 240,000 articles, mostly on protein phosphorylation).